 Pharmaceutical products need to be maintained at a precise temperature to maintain their efficiency.
 Time and temperature are two vital factors to be taken into consideration when transporting medicines.
 The pharmaceutical market in the US and Canada continues to grow at a steady rate of YOY.
-Therefore, pharma products are mandatory to be transported in temperature-controlled trucks becomes a driving force for the refrigerated trucking market.
+Therefore, pharma products are mandatory to be transported in temperature-controlled trucks become a driving force for the U.S. and Canada refrigerated trucking market share.

 - The increase in food exports in Canada is increasing the demand for refrigerated trucking and transportation.

 - The presence of large beverage companies in the United States is likely to fuel the demand for refrigerated vehicles.

 - The food and beverage industry plays an essential role in the US economy, which contributes 5% to the country’s GDP.
 The US food sector has a total sale of approximately $1.4 trillion.
 Hence, the rise in the F&B industry is projected to drive a steady demand for refrigerated transportation.